fabricjs/fabric.js/CONTRIBUTING.md

    Make sure you create a minimal and immediate test case, demonstrating the bug, with relevant explanations.
 It should be extremely **easy** and **fast** for someone to understand your bug and reproduce it.
 Bug templates can be found within a [bug report](https://github.com/fabricjs/fabric.js/issues/new?assignees=&labels=&template=bug_report.md)
 - specify which **version** of Fabric.js you are using.
 The version can be found in [fabric.js file](https://github.com/fabricjs/fabric.js/blob/master/dist/fabric.js#L5) or just by executing `fabric.version` in the browser console.
 It is advised you **upgrade** to the latest version before proceeding, your bug may have been resolved 🦋.

 **These are minimal requirements.
-Without them issues shall be closed ⛔.**
+Without them issues shall be ⛔.**

 If it's not a bug **OR** if you're unsure, start a 🤠 [discussion](https://github.com/fabricjs/fabric.js/discussions) or create a post ✉️ on [Fabric's google group](groups.google.com/forum/?fromgroups#!forum/fabricjs) where someone might clarify some of the things.